Architectural & Design Patterns Catalog¶

 Pattern: Track requests across async boundaries with a unique identifier.

-Implementation (from correlation.service.ts):
+Implementation (from apps/order-service/src/common/correlation/correlation.service.ts):

 @Injectable({ scope: Scope.DEFAULT })